1-on-1 meetings are a common practice for managers. If you are starting to use Fellow for your 1-on-1s, we've laid out the basics in this article.

 These 1-on-1 features are similar.
 However, they do not have a priorities tab in them:

-These 1-on-1 streams with your teammates are a great place to jot down ideas, have collaborative brainstorming sessions, or even just check-in with a teammate.
+These 1-on-1 meetings with your teammates are a great place to jot down ideas, have collaborative brainstorming sessions, or even just check-in with a teammate.

-What makes a 1-on-1 stream different than a regular meeting stream?
+What makes a 1-on-1 meeting different than a regular meeting?

 Most meetings in Fellow are intertwined with calendar events, so it makes sense to have those notes and calendar events side by side in the meeting view.